Your Own Worst Enemy

 Not listening and assuming yourself to know better for any reason is where communication breaks down.
 There might be instances when you do know better, and other times you will not.
 Whatever the case, you are responsible for the team and it’s your job to listen with interest both personally and professionally.
 Listening with open ears doesn’t grade people according to their skills, usefulness, or wealth.
 A child, a rich woman, and a caretaker all have equally as important things to say.
 Once we have heard them, an unassuming and equal-footed response is all they need.

 You’re in charge, that’s a fact.
 This is a human situation and not an animal one.
 It’s not the place of the leader to be overbearing on their team.
 Letting go and valuing each others’ independence and competence is how to provide a fertile environment.
-If we are always there, upsetting their work by pointing out everything, forcing them to stop and change their methods, asking their reasons for each thing they do, they’ll stop feeling comfortable.
+If we are always there, upsetting their work by pointing out everything, forcing them to stop and change their methods, and asking their reasons for each thing they do, they’ll stop feeling comfortable.
 There might be times when it’s necessary to look into a person’s processes yet unless there is a good reason, it’s otherwise very unhelpful.
 Always getting one over on your team by having the very last word every time and undermining their perfectly decent suggestions just so you don’t have to do it will show you up to be a weak leader, not a strong one.